tbosier/BONES-Consultancy/README.md

 * duration
 * time_signature

 From there, I went to youtube and found shows that BONES performed at and included another column with binary values that state whether or not a song was played at his shows.
 I pulled in about 2 sets worth, so future iterations would benefit from finding more songs.
+Binary dependent variables typically benefit from models like Logistic Regression; future analysis might benefit from Random Forest, Neural Networks.

 ## Multi-Linear Regression